CDRXavier/FRWK-Sixteen-m2-Oculink/README.md

 Footprint and Library need to be put in their respective folder.
 For KiCad on Linux it's ~/.local/share/kicad/9.0

+Made in KiCad v9.

+There are two "competing" versions that are .. workable.

+The stock (no suffix) version, and the "cpr" version.

+Both version pass DRC, however the cpr might have better signal integrity.
+Or worse.

 TODO:
 1. Tune differential pair skew